ff7-mods/ff7-flat-wiki/docs/FF8/PC_Media.md

 ### .fs (File Source)

 This is the main data source for all the files in a given category.
-The files are either [LZSed](../FF7/Kernel/Low_level_libraries.md#LZS_Archives) or left raw (See notes on .fi files) and all concatenated together.
+The files are either [LZSed](../FF7/Kernel/Low_level_libraries.md#LZS_Archives) and all concatenated together.

 ### .fl (File List)